 |Bask Bank High Interest Savings||4.85%||5.00%||+0.15%|

 |Capital One Performance 360||4.30%||4.30%||+0.00%|

 Certificates of Deposit (CDs) are deposit accounts held at banks or credit unions that provide fixed interest rates for a specific period of time.
 CDs differ from savings accounts in two primary ways:

 - CDs are time deposits – that is, the money put into a CD is set to remain invested for a specified period of time, such as six months, a year, three years, or five years.
 Investors can withdraw their funds early, but incur an early withdrawal interest rate penalty for doing so.

 - The interest rate earned with a CD is usually a fixed rate, while the interest rate paid on a regular savings account is commonly a variable rate.
 There are variable rate CDs available, but the vast majority are fixed rate.

 CDs are favored by investors with a low risk tolerance, as they are considered one of the safest types of investments, being insured by the Federal Deposit Insurance Corporation (FDIC) just like other deposit accounts at a bank.

-Past Trends and Future Projections for CD Rates
+Past Trends for CD Rates

 You may be able to earn higher returns while still holding investments that are considered very safe by making investments in alternatives to CDs.